 - A description of and reference to the program in place for provision of qualified, trained and competent persons should be provided.
 This should include:

 - Selection and placement

 - Medical fitness

 - Qualifications

 - Support craft orientations (e.g., helicopter and vessel safety briefings, as applicable)

 - Workplace orientations

 - Emergency response training

 - Emergency response exercises and drills

 - Competency assurance program

 - Training quality oversight processes

-- Confirmation should be provided that persons are qualified, trained and competent to perform all normal or emergency duties prior to being assigned.
+- Confirmation should be provided that persons are qualified, trained and competent to perform all normal or emergency duties prior to such duties being assigned.

-- A reference to specific requirements should be specified and include:
+- For a marine installation or structure, reference to specific requirements should include:

-- o WHMIS/GHS
+- WHMIS/GHS

 - Medical

-- BST/MED
+- o BST/MED

-- o EUBA and HUET
+- EUBA and HUET

-- H2S training - Regulatory awareness (including orientation to the Safety Plan) - o Details of the emergency response teams - Medic and number of persons trained in first aid - A reference to the requirements of competent person(s) who inspect and test the following should be provided: - Pressure systems (including air gun systems, if applicable) [Refer to the requirements and associated guidance under Part 25 of the OHS Regulations and section 135 of the Framework Regulations] - Elevators and personnel lifts [Refer to the requirements and associated guidance under Part 19 of the OHS Regulations] - Materials handling equipment [Refer to the requirements and associated guidance under Part 24 of the OHS Regulations] - For a diving project, specialized dive physicians and dive safety specialists should be listed and information provided respecting their qualifications. - Confirmation should be provided that any changes to requirements for key personnel are communicated. - Confirmation should be provided that the Atlantic Canada Offshore Petroleum Code of Practice for the Training and Qualifications of Offshore Personnel has been adopted. - Confirmation of compliance to the regulations and to any standard which references training which is either required by regulation or has been adopted for the operation and maintenance of equipment.
+- H2S training

+- Regulatory awareness, including the Safety Plan

+- Details of emergency response teams

+- Medic and number of persons trained in first aid

+- For a marine installation or structure, a reference to the requirements of competent person(s) who inspect and test the following should be provided: - Pressure systems, including air gun systems, if applicable [Refer to the requirements and associated guidance under Part 27 of the OHS Regulations and section 135 of the Framework Regulations.] - Elevators and personnel lifts [Refer to the requirements and associated guidance under Part 19 of the OHS Regulations.] - Materials handling equipment [Refer to the requirements and associated quidance under Part 24 of the OHS Regulations.] - For a diving project, specialized dive physicians and dive safety specialists should be listed and information provided respecting their qualifications. - Confirmation should be provided that any changes to requirements for key personnel are communicated. - Confirmation should be provided that the Atlantic Canada Offshore Petroleum Code of Practice for the Training and Qualifications of Offshore Personnel has been adopted. - Confirmation of compliance with the regulations and with any standard that references training that is either required by regulation or has been adopted for the operation and maintenance of equipment.

-Short term projects or programs may submit a detailed training matrix in lieu of including details in the Safety Plan as long as it includes every position onboard (e.g., covers marine crew, technical crew, medic, fishery liaison officers, marine mammal observers).
+Short-term projects or programs may submit a detailed training matrix in lieu of including details in the Safety Plan as long as such matrix includes every position onboard (e.g., covers marine crew, technical crew, medic, fishery liaison officers, marine mammal observers for a geoscientific program).
 However, if there is a crew change during the course of the project or program, updated information (e.g., training matrix) should be provided and acknowledged by the Regulator prior to the crew change occurring.